Whizbuzz Books passes 1,000 promoted books.

 Back at that time, however, free was the expected price for any book promotion, so the prospects for the site to break even were hardly optimistic.

 But slowly, a steady stream of authors started using Whizbuzz as part of their book marketing; realising the benefit of paying a little for long-term book promotion.

 While the site lost money for the first two years, it finally managed to break even in its third year and has kept its head above water ever since.

-Every year has required investment in new software, development and functionality, with the latest site update only completed a few months ago.
+Every year has required investment in new software, development and functionality, and it will continue to do so.

 Whizbuzz Books now has well over 1,000 titles on its site and around 800 authors listed on its author page.

-With nearly 155,000 people following Whizbuzz Books on Twitter, 2,500 Likes of its Facebook Page and organic traffic to the site still growing, Whizbuzz has established itself with both readers and writers alike.
+With nearly 160,000 people following Whizbuzz Books on Twitter, 2,800 Likes for its Facebook Page and organic traffic to the site still growing, Whizbuzz has established itself with both readers and writers alike.

-After seven years of hard work, I think it is reasonable to say that Whizbuzz Books is now an established site for economical long-term book promotion.
+After years of hard work, I think it is reasonable to say that Whizbuzz Books is now an established site for economical long-term book promotion for independent authors

 Onward, to 2,000 books!